roidrage/paperplanes/_posts/2014-05-06-git-commit-as-a-timeline.md

 ---
 title: Git Commit Messages as a Timeline of Reasoning
-topics: git development
+tags: git development
-layout: single
+layout: post
 ---
 We're now more than two years into building, maintaining and growing the code base for [Travis CI](https://travis-ci.org).
 A lot has happened in the code